objcio/articles/2014-10-10-receipt-validation.md

 - **The version field** is not used for now.
 - **The value field** contains the data as an array of bytes (even if its name may suggest it, this is _**not**_ a string).

-The payload is encoded using DER ([Distinguished Encoding Rules][wikipedia-x690-der]): this kind of encoding provides an unequivocal and compact result for ASN.1 structures.
+The payload is encoded using DER ([Distinguished Encoding Rules][wikipedia-x690-der]).
+This kind of encoding provides an unequivocal and compact result for ASN.1 structures.
 DER uses a pattern of [type-length-value][wikipedia-type-length-value] triplets and byte constants for each type tag.

-To better illustrate the concept, here are some concrete examples of DER encoded content applied to a receipt.
+To better illustrate the concept, here are some concrete examples of DER-encoded content applied to a receipt.
 The figure below shows how a receipt module is encoded:

-- The first byte identifies an ASN.1 set
+- The first byte identifies an ASN.1 set.
-- The three following bytes encode the length of the set's content
+- The three following bytes encode the length of the set's content.
-- The content of the set are the receipt attributes
+- The contents of the set are the receipt attributes.

 ![ASN.1 DER - Receipt Module](/images/issue-17/ASN.1-DER-Receipt@2x.png "ASN.1 DER - Receipt Module")

 The next figure shows how a receipt's attributes are encoded:

-- The first byte identifies an ASN.1 sequence
+- The first byte identifies an ASN.1 sequence.
-- The second byte encodes the length of the sequence's content
+- The second byte encodes the length of the sequence's content.
 - The content of the sequence is:
-    - The attribute's type encoded as an ASN.1 INTEGER (the first byte identifies an ASN.1 INTEGER, the second byte encodes its length, and the third byte contains the value)
+    - The attribute's type encoded as an ASN.1 INTEGER (the first byte identifies an ASN.1 INTEGER, the second byte encodes its length, and the third byte contains the value).
-    - The attribute's version encoded as an ASN.1 INTEGER (the first byte identifies an ASN.1 INTEGER, the second byte encodes its length, and the third byte contains the value)
+    - The attribute's version encoded as an ASN.1 INTEGER (the first byte identifies an ASN.1 INTEGER, the second byte encodes its length, and the third byte contains the value).
-    - The attribute's value encoded as an ASN.1 OCTET-STRING (the first byte identifies an ASN.1 OCTET-STRING, the second byte encodes its length and the remaining bytes contains the data)
+    - The attribute's value encoded as an ASN.1 OCTET-STRING (the first byte identifies an ASN.1 OCTET-STRING, the second byte encodes its length, and the remaining bytes contain the data).

 ![ASN.1 DER - Receipt's attribute](/images/issue-17/ASN.1-DER-Attribute-OCTETSTRING@2x.png "ASN.1 DER - Receipt's attribute")